mskorkowski/relm4-store/book/examples/03-todo/01-ordering.md

 This kind of behavior works the best with scrolling.
 It makes interface feel more static then with `PositionTrackingWindow`.
 If you have a data generated at the time user is seeing them and for some reason you can't use pagination this will be the best choice for you.
-Your users will scroll to the data they are interested into and whatever happens to the data it will
+Your users will scroll to the data they are interested into and whatever happens to the data the view will try it's best to keep them in scope.

 ### `store::window::KeepOnBottom`